-- 1) Hearing Officer will open and establish rules and expectations for the hearing. - 2) The Parties will each be given the opportunity to provide opening statements. - 3) The Investigator will present a summary of the final Investigative Report, including items that are and are not contested.
-The Investigator will be subject to questioning by the Decision Maker(s) and the Parties (through their Advisors).
+- 1) Hearing Facilitator will open and establish rules and expectations for the hearing. - 2) The Parties will each be given the opportunity to provide opening statements- - 3) The Investigator will present a summary of the final investigation report, including items that are and are not contested.
+The Investigator will be subject to questioning by the Board Member(s) (Decision Maker(s)) and the Parties (through their Advisors).
 The Investigator should not be asked their opinion on credibility, recommended findings or determinations.
-If such information is introduced, the Board Chair will direct that it be disregarded. - 4) Board Chair and Decision Maker(s) will ask questions of the Parties and Witnesses. - 5) Parties will be given the opportunity for cross-examination after the Decision Maker(s) conduct(s) its initial round of questioning See Cross-Examination Procedure below. - 6) During the Parties' cross-examination, Board Chair will have the authority to pause cross-examination at any time for the purposes of asking Decision Maker(s) own follow up questions; and any time necessary in order to enforce order for the hearing or the established rules of decorum.
-If an Advisor does not comply with the established rules of decorum, may provide that Party with a different Advisor to conduct cross-examination on behalf of that Party. - 7) Should a Party or the Party's Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Decision
+If such information is introduced, the Hearing Facilitator will direct that it be disregarded.

-Maker(s).
-A Party's waiver of cross-examination does not eliminate the ability of the Decision Maker(s) to use statements made by the Party.
+- 4) The Decision Maker(s) will ask questions of the Parties and Witnesses. - 5) Parties will be given the opportunity for cross-examination after Board Member(s) (Decision Maker(s))conduct(s) their initial round of questioning.
+See Cross-Examination Procedure. - 6) During the Parties' cross-examination, Hearing Facilitator will have the authority to pause cross-examination at any time for the purposes of asking Board Members' (Decision Makers') own follow up questions; and any time necessary in order to enforce order for the hearing or the established rules of decorum.
+If an Advisor does not comply with the established rules of decorum, the Hearing Facilitator may provide that Party with a different Advisor to conduct cross- examination on behalf of that Party. - 7) Should a Party or the Party's Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Hearing Facilitator.
+A Party's waiver of cross-examination does not eliminate the ability of the Board Member(s) (Decision Maker(s)) to use statements made by the Party.